DeniPriyadi18/Submission-Dicoding-Data_Analysis-E-Commerce/README.md

 ## Project Structure
 - `data/`: Directory containing the raw CSV data files.
-- `notebook.ipynb`: This file is used to perform data analysis.
+- `Proyek_Analisis_Data.ipynb`: This file is used to perform data analysis.
 - `dashboard.py` : This file is used to perform dashboard
 - `README.md`: This documentation file.
+- `requirements.txt` : This file is a library that must be installed
+- `url.txt` : This file is a link to access the deployed dashboard.

 ## Installation
 1. Clone this repository to your local machine: